CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 - Invoke a given function with appropriate arguments to produce some target output
 - Describe how to log the output of a function
 - Analyse each line in a given program and state what the line does when the program executes
-- Given a short program, specify the line in which a ReferenceError is thrown
-- Define _local scope_
 - Explain the difference between returning a value and logging a value
 - Assess and explain whether a function can reference a given variable or not
 - Explain what is meant by the term "implementation opacity"